Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: A multi-population mortality model with temperature effects

-This paper considers two distinct time scales.
-First, the mortality model component relating to temperatures is fitted daily within the calibration period $\mathcal{T}_d = \{ d_{\min}, \ldots, d_{\max} \}$ across the range of integer ages $\mathcal{X}$.
-Specifically, to evaluate the impact of temperature, we gather daily records of the number of deaths over the calibration period.
-These specific details are sourced from the \textit{Institut national de la statistique et des études économiques} \citep{insee_data}, and we denote the number of deaths in day $d$ of year $t$ for gender $g$ as $D_{x,t,d}^{(g)}$.

-Second, the model forecasting annual mortality is calibrated using yearly data observed within the calibration period $\mathcal{T}_y$ as we as ajusted exposure to risk related to temperature effects.
-For that, we use annual mortality data derived from the series of observed numbers of deaths and observed exposure to risk, both available from the \citet{human_mortality_database_university_2024}.
-It's noteworthy that the data series for observed exposure to risk are solely accessible on an annual basis.
-Further details on these data sources is provided in Section~\ref{subsec:source}.

-In the following sections, our focus lies on the dynamics of the annual number of deaths, denoted as $D_{x,t}^{(g)}$.
-We assume that they can be decomposed into two components
+In the following sections, our focus is on the dynamics of the annual number of deaths, denoted as $D_{x,t}^{(g)}$.
+We assume that the annual number of deaths can be decomposed into two components

-where $\widetilde{D}_{x,t}^{(g)}$ represents the virtual number of deaths at age $x$ and for year $t$ without considering temperature effects, while $\widebar{D}_{x,t}^{(g)}$ corresponds to the number of deaths attributable to temperature variations in year $t$ at age $x$ for gender $g$.
+where $\widetilde{D}_{x,t}^{(g)}$ represents the number of deaths at age $x$ for sex $g$ and for year $t$ not attributable to temperature effects, i.e. death counts for all causes of death excluding those attributed to temperature.
+The term $\widebar{D}_{x,t}^{(g)}$ corresponds to the number of deaths attributable to temperature variations during the year.
+Additionally by dividing by $E_{x,t}^{(g)}$, we denote $\widebar{m}_{x,t}^{(g)}$ and $\widetilde{m}_{x,t}^{(g)}$ as the components of the crude central death rate attributable and not attributable to temperature, respectively, such as